IDU-CVLab/Distortion-Detection/README.md

 # Codes
-* Blank_frame.m for blank frame detection and reconstruct video without blank frames.
+* 'Blank_frame.m' is for blank frame detection and video reconstruction.
-* Intensity_variation.m detects and reconstruct distorted frames and produce new video
+* 'Intensity_variation.m' is for detecting and reconstructing distorted frames and producing a new video.

 # Plugins Deployment via Fiji
 This algorithm is deployed as a Fiji plugin.
 To run the plugin: